 Summer is well-known to be stifling in Paris, especially because not all old buildings have air conditioning.
-This is why there’s no better option than this free open-air cinema event.
+This is why there’s no better option than an open-air cinema event.

 Situated in the Parc de la Villette, huge crowds descend on the northeast of Paris to sample the best of French film.
 Don’t worry if you’re not versed in French cinema, there’s also a great selection of old and new foreign releases.

 Grab a prime picnic spot, bring along a bottle of wine, and soak in the atmosphere of a late Parisian summer evening.

 Outside of the U.S., Paris is the lowkey jazz capital of the world.
 For musical Paris, France events, look no further than an August/September trip to Paris.

 Located around La Villette, this celebration of jazz legends like Django Reinhardt and Duke Ellington, who lived in the city, sees jazz ensembles paying tribute.
 A range of big names from world music and hip-hop also present a truly eclectic mix of musical genius.

 In the western portion of Paris, the city holds the annual horse race at the Hippodrome de Longchamp.
 It just so happens to be one of the most prestigious horse races in the world and a staple of the Paris events calendar.

 Visit Paris in October to see this racing holy grail.
 Don’t worry about dolling up for this historic race because the dress code is always laissez-faire.